 On occasion, the single sign-on authentication for a few of the systems I work with stops working due to an issue with the cookies stored in my web browser.
 The solution is simple enough; delete the cookies, and Bob’s your uncle.
-I don’t, however, want to delete all cookies, as that would mean that all of my logged-in sessions stop working.
-Instead, I want to delete the cookies for the site or sites affected by the issue.
-Here’s how:
+I don’t, however, want to delete all cookies, as that would mean that all… Continue reading Deleting site-specific cookies in Chrome

 Safari on iOS lets you screenshot a full website as a PDF.
 With the judicious use of reader mode, you can also remove extraneous content making these screenshots more useful.
 Here’s how:

 One of the features in Safari that I use a fair amount is called reader mode.
 Simply put, it strips an article of extraneous content (such as ads), and allows me to focus on the article itself.
 Here’s how you use it:

 A user called in, wanting help troubleshooting an installation of Internet Explorer 11 that repeatedly and persistently failed.
 The error code was the same, 0x9c47.
 The error code means that a Windows Update, KB2729094, could not be found on the computer.
 Because it is listed as a prerequisite for IE11, the installation failed.
 It did not matter one… Continue reading Resolving error code 0x9c47 when installing Internet Explorer 11

 A while back, a user called in, complaining that he was unable to use the address bar to search, in Internet Explorer 10.
 He further reported that he had just upgraded from Internet Explorer 9.
 I originally thought it was due to problems with a plugin, so that was where I started out.
 After looking at all… Continue reading Internet Explorer: Search in the address bar does not work